Trauma Therapy

 Trauma Therapy in Minnesota

 Post Traumatic Stress Disorder has become more commonly known in the world of mental health.
-This can occur when someone experiences at least one trauma and meets ptsd symptoms of intrusive trauma memories or thoughts, avoidance of trauma triggers, and feeling dysregulated when exposed to reminders of their trauma.
+This can occur when someone experiences at least one trauma and meets PTSD symptoms of intrusive trauma memories or thoughts, avoidance of trauma triggers, and feeling dysregulated when exposed to reminders of their trauma.

 While it is common for folks to dismiss their own traumatic experience if it doesn't seem significant enough to societal standards, we stress the importance that any event can have traumatic impacts depending on how it felt for you.
-One of our main specialties is in attachment trauma, which can look like ptsd, but can also look very different.
+One of our main specialties is in attachment trauma, which can look like PTSD, but can also look very different.

 How Might Attachment Trauma Show up in Adulthood?